cedarbdd/cedar/README.markdown

 * I'm open to suggestions.

-The Cedar-iPhone target builds a static library specifically designed for specs on the iPhone device.
+The Cedar-iPhone target builds a framework specifically designed for specs on the iPhone device.
+It includes a static library that includes builds targeting both the simulator and device runtimes.

 I've created a sample iPhone application that runs Cedar specs both on and off the device.
 You can check it out here: http://github.com/pivotal/StoryAccepter

+See the Pivotal forks of OCHamcrest and OCMock on GitHub for iPhone-specific static framework targets.

-## Contributions
+## Contributions and feedback

 Welcomed!
 Feel free to join and contribute to the public Tracker project here: http://www.pivotaltracker.com/projects/77775

+The public Google group for Cedar is cedar-discuss@googlegroups.com.
+Or, you can follow the growth of Cedar on Twitter: @cedarbdd.

 ## License